Westwood Academy Approach to Homework.

 - Set a frequency for reading, numeracy and spelling work to be completed.

 The responsibilities of parents and pupils is to: –

-- To engage in regular practice of reading, spelling and numeracy activities in place of completing a single “big” piece of set homework each week.
+- To engage in regular reading, spelling and numeracy activities in place of completing a single “big” piece of set homework each week.

-- To promote better outcomes for all children by helping to establish routines where pupils generally read daily (school days) for at least 5 minutes and are questioned on their reading, engage in a maths activity like TT Rockstars (click HERE for more information about TT Rockstars) for at least 3 minutes per day, and learn spellings for a weekly test.
+- To promote better outcomes for all children by helping to establish routines where pupils generally read daily (school days) for at least 5 minutes and are questioned on their reading, engage in a maths activity at least 3 times a week, and learn spellings for a weekly test.

-From the launch of this approach in the Spring of 2019 (and then from the beginning of each academic year), a standard expectation around reading, spelling and numeracy practise will be the standard approach for setting homework – it will be the same requirement each week other than for the optional topic-based homework, which will be set at the start of each new topic.
+A standard expectation around reading, spelling and numeracy will be the standard approach for setting homework – it will be the same requirement each week other than for the optional topic-based homework, which will be set at the start of each new topic.

 For year 6, preparation for transition to secondary school as well as end of key stage 2 assessments will mean a slightly different approach compared to the rest of the school – this will be communicated as the needs of the pupil’s changes throughout year 6.

-For pupils in early years, the focus of homework will be around development of phonics skills and the practise of these skills through regular reading.
+For pupils in early years, the focus of homework will be around development of phonics skills and the use of these skills through regular reading opportunities.